vast-community-hub/gemstone-gbs-examples/README.md

 You can see the 3 measures, at what time they were recorded and what temperature that was (in Celsius).

-Note that each report string where generated in different Smalltalks and how the collection was in sync automatically.
+Note that each report string was generated in two different Smalltalks and how the collection was in sync automatically.
 It’s funny to see that VA Smalltalk prints dates as MM/DD/YYYY while GemStone does DD/MM/YYYY.

 ## Blog posts and other media